facebookresearch/hydra/website/docs/advanced/defaults_list.md

  - Defaults List interpolation is only supported in the primary config.
  - The subtree expanded by an Interpolated Config may not contain overrides.
- - Interpolation Keys in the Defaults List cannot reference values in the Final Config Object (it does not yet).
+ - Interpolation Keys in the Defaults List cannot reference values in the Final Config Object (it does not exist yet).

 See [Patterns/Specializing Configs](/patterns/specializing_config.md) for more information.